Editorial Standards

 Part III, ERO and paid preparer declarations

 Part III authenticates the electronic submission.
 The ERO enters the firm name, address, EFIN, date, and signs.
-If a paid preparer was used, they complete their section and sign with a PTIN.
+If a separate paid preparer was used, they complete the Paid Preparer Use Only section and sign with a PTIN.
+If the ERO is also the paid preparer, do not complete the Paid Preparer Use Only section, instead check the "Check if also paid preparer" box in the ERO's Use Only section.
 If you are filing online without an ERO, leave the ERO section blank, consistent with IRS guidance.

 Scanning and attaching the PDF the right way